-But applying early decision comes with a catch: If you’re accepted, you must attend that school.
+Although applying early decision (ED) lets you learn about your admissions decision early, it comes with a catch: If you’re accepted, you must attend the school.
 This binding agreement presents problems for students who need financial aid.

 However, you won’t get the chance to compare financial aid packages with this approach.

 “The most important drawback — and this is especially important for students who really are depending on financial aid to afford schools — is that they don’t have the ability to compare offers when they apply early decision,” said college admissions consultant Anna Ren.